Dr. Mandana Modirrousta

 There is no need to taper off or adjust MOST medications before rTMS.
 The exception is medications that decrease seizure threshold levels such as antiepileptics.

 It IS important to have a stable medication regimen 4 weeks prior to rTMS.
 It is also preferable to have a stable medication regimen for 4 weeks after treatment.

 Are there any activity restrictions during rTMS treatment?

 There are no activity restrictions during rTMS treatment periods.
 Most people do not require any recovery period after treatment and patients can drive themselves to and from the clinic.
 Furthermore, most patients find that they can continue work as usual as long as their employers are able to accommodate the treatment schedule.

 Treatments are administered by a specially trained nurse or rTMS technician under doctor supervision.

-How many treatments sessions will I need to have?
+How many treatment sessions will I need to have?